 According to Akai Hane Homepage, the use of the red feather is based on the idea that in some countries, the feather is a symbol of courage and valor.

-You might be able to understand what they mean by this more easilly if you just think about the English expression- PUT A FEATHER IN YOUR CAP- which means that you have done something good, or done a good job- something that will be helpfull to you in the future as an achievement on your personal record.
+You might be able to understand what they mean more easily if you just think about the English expression- PUT A FEATHER IN YOUR CAP- which means that you have done something good, or done a good job- or something that will be helpful to you in the future as an achievement on your personal record.

 It is this notion- of having done a good deed and earning some merit for it, which was apparently behind the idea of giving out the feathers to those who give to Japan`s charitable community chest.

 The reason that I find this ironic is that the ORIGIN of this English expression ( and the symbolic meaning of a feather) can be traced to American Indian braves who would build up merit, and thus get another feather in their cap ( headdress)- when they took the scalp from ( killed) an enemy!
 Not a very suitable image for a charity drive!

 And for those concerned about wild birds being killed for these dainty merit badges, rest at ease!
 The feathers do not come from some rare or exotic red birds.
 They are merely dyed chicken feathers.
 Still, maybe its time to find another symbol for Japan`s great charity drive.